Ludwig van BEETHOVEN String Trio in D major, Op. 9, No. 2 (1798)

 Featured musicians

-Beethoven’s String Trio No. 3 in D major opens slowly with a warm, lush sound before the violin takes the lead, guiding the ensemble towards an energetic second theme.
+Beethoven’s String Trio in D major opens slowly with a warm, lush sound before the violin takes the lead, guiding the ensemble towards an energetic second theme.
 Following a stately minor mode Andante, the violin shines again with quick flourishes of notes in the Minuet, while the cello introduces the lively theme of the Rondo finale.

 Proclaimed by Schumann to be the “master trio of the age,” Mendelssohn’s Piano Trio No. 1 in D minor simmers with passionate emotions masterfully contained in classical forms.
 Tumult and agitation reign through much of the work, delivered with sparkling virtuosity by each player.
 Respite comes in the tender second movement, a “song without words.”